yohaoyu/data-analytics-visualization/README.md

 variety of analytical methods, including statistical analysis and techniques, demographic techniques; economic analysis, project planning techniques, geographical and spatial analysis techniques and analysis, and various forms of transportation analysis.
+<a href="#recent">Go to the **recent section**.</a>
+Visualize This: The Flowing Data Guide to Design, Visualization, and Statistics.
+Nathan Yau.
+2024.
+Data Visualization: A Practical Introduction.
+Kieran Healy.
+2019.

 ## Schedules
 <a href="#recent">Go to the **recent section**.</a> This schedule is subject to change and please check back regularly for updates.
 All readings can be directly accessed via the links below, although some may require a UW NetID login.

 {% for module in site.modules %}
 {{ module }}